-The initial annual percentage rate is discounted and not based on the index and margin used for later rate adjustments, and will be in effect until the beginning of the 13th monthly billing cycle.
+The initial annual percentage rate is discounted and adjustable and not based on the index and margin used for later rate adjustments, the discount will be in effect until the beginning of the 13th monthly billing cycle.

 Ask us for the current index value, margin, discount if applicable and annual percentage rate.
 After you open a credit line, rate information will be provided on periodic statements that we send you.